forcedotcom/salesforcedx-vscode/contributing/publishing.md

 1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
 1. Search for `Tasks: Run Task`.
 1. Select `Publish Extensions`.
-1. Approve the workflow in CircleCi:
+1. Approve the workflow in CircleCI:
    1. Navigate to the `#pdt_releases` channel in Slack.
-   1. There should soon be a `Pending Approval for Publish` option.
-Click the `Visit Workflow` button to navigate to CircleCi.
+   1. Soon you'll see a `Pending Approval for Publish` option.
+Click the `Visit Workflow` button to navigate to CircleCI.
    1. Click the selection for `hold`.
    1. You should now see the following ![Approval View](./images/contributing-approval-button.png).
 Click the `Approve` button.

 # Manual Publish

-In the event that CircleCi is not a viable option for publishing, please see the following...
+In the event that CircleCI is not a viable option for publishing, see the following...

 The scripts/publish-circleci.js contains the end-to-end flow.
 You run this from the **top-level** directory.